immanuel-krish11/skin-care-and-outfit-recommendation/readme.md

 ---

-## License

-This project is licensed under the MIT License.

----

 ## Contact

-For questions or support, please contact [support@luxeglow.com](mailto:support@luxeglow.com).
+For questions or support, please contact my socials available on github.